-It should be noted that the increase in operating, management and general expenses is largely due to the addition of manpower as part of the continued implementation of the separation from Masav and the implementation of the Company's strategic plan.
-For details see section 1.7 of the board of directors' report.
+It should be noted that the continued implementation of separation from Masav and the Company's strategic plan resulted in increased payroll expenses and other expenses which caused an increase in operating, management and general expenses of the Company.
+For details see section 1.7 below.